Coupstick Chaplain

 Motif

-Although this blog may be seen as a public chaplaincy by many, it continues to circle around the warrior community, as they are the ones who hold the line in defense of God-given principles upon which this nation was founded.
-And as religious advocacy, intercession and confidentiality are complementary components the chaplaincy, this blog attempts to address the deeper and often divisive issues concerning faith, honor, and duty to country.
-For that reason, we are somewhat alarmed by the current state of affairs in the nation’s capital and the mounting challenges facing us today.
-With that in mind, and in view of America’s foundational premise as a democratic society, we might pause to consider its angelic tutelary, Columbia, who even now stands watch over the eastern gate.
-Holding high the Torch of Freedom in her right hand, in welcome to all those seeking refuge, and in her left, The Constitution, in warning to anyone whose selfish ambitions might tend toward “the pragmatic application of mechanisms and strategies designed to keep a group in power, regardless of their ideals, morals, or even their ultimate purpose.”
+While this blog may be viewed as a public chaplaincy by many, it circles around the warrior community, as it forms the nucleus of my commitment.
+For that reason, while intercession and confidentiality are foundational to the chaplaincy, this blog goes further in addressing the deeper and often divisive issues concerning faith, honor and duty to country.
+Yet, as current events and social-media increasingly illustrate, resolve and self-determination can easily be thwarted.
+For that reason, I call things it as I see them.
+To say that I am duly concerned about the current state of affairs and the mounting challenges we face as nation today would be an understatement.
+As in light of America’s founding, as a democratic nation constituted of free people, we have drifted.
+For that reason, we might then give pause to consider this nation’s angelic tutelary, Columbia, who even now stands watch over our eastern gate.
+Holding high the Torch of Freedom in her right hand, in welcome to all those seeking refuge, and in her left, The Constitution, in warning to anyone whose selfish ambitions may tend toward “the pragmatic application of mechanisms and strategies designed to keep a group in power, regardless of their ideals, morals, or even their ultimate purpose.”
 (Lavenda, 2009).

 “Walk Softly, but Carry a Big Stick!”